myllynen/byteman-automation-tutorial/README.md

-# Byteman Automation Guide
+# Byteman Automation Tutorial

 [![License: GPLv2](https://img.shields.io/badge/license-GPLv2-brightgreen.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.en.html)

 ## Introduction

-This repository contains a [Byteman](http://byteman.jboss.org/) introduction and automation guide on how to automate custom, on-the-fly instrumentation and monitoring of unmodified Java applications, and exposing data to any external tool using the standard JMX technology.
+This repository provides a Tutorial Introduction to Byteman, using it to develop an Automation Tool which supports custom, on-the-fly instrumentation and monitoring of /unmodified/ Java applications.
+The tool exposes the captured data to any external tool using the standard JMX technology.

-The guide starts with a simple Hello World like example and proceeds to eventually introduce a low overhead, easily customizable tool to provide statistics from Java applications, initially supporting the following metrics over JMX:
+The tutorial starts with a simple Hello World like example and proceeds to eventually introduce a low overhead, easily customizable tool to provide statistics from Java applications, initially supporting the following metrics over JMX:

 * method average execution time
 * number of live instances of a class